winter-cardinal/winter-cardinal-ui/docs/api/classes/DBaseOverflowMask.md

 ▸ **clone**(): `Graphics`

 Creates a new Graphics object with the same values as this one.
-Note that the only the properties of the object are cloned, not its transform (position,scale,etc)
+Note that only the geometry of the object is cloned, not its transform (position,scale,etc)

 #### Returns